BILLS INTRODUCED AND CONSIDERED

 Despite claims that the detention and rapid expulsion of migrant children were necessary to stem the spread of COVID-19, the administration has continued to deport children even after they tested negative for the virus.
 According to a September 8 report in Buzzfeed News, the administration is now considering excluding some children who test negative from the summary expulsions, potentially in response to ongoing litigation.

 Judge Gee’s ruling comes after a court report, conducted by an independent monitor and a pediatrician, revealed ICE had detained 660 minors in hotels between March and July, 577 of those unaccompanied by parents or guardians.

 Judge Provides Relief to Diversity Visa Recipients in Immigration Ban Case

-On September 5, a federal judge in Washington, D.C. provided relief to thousands of diversity visa recipients by ordering the administration to resume issuing visas to those selected in the diversity visa lottery.
+On September 5, a federal judge in California provided relief to thousands of diversity visa recipients by ordering the administration to resume issuing visas to those selected in the diversity visa lottery.